Permanency for Aboriginal and Torres Strait Islander children

 • long-term guardianship to the chief executive in an approved placement.

 These orders continue until the child turns 18 years.
-A person who has a guardianship order has the authority for decisions about a child’s daily care and for decisions about their long-term welfare and development.
+A person who has guardianship of a child has the authority for decisions about a child’s daily care and for decisions about their long-term welfare and development.
 Examples of guardianship type decisions are medical procedures and decisions about the child’s education or participating in a work experience program.

 The department must review case plans for a child who is under long term guardianship to the chief executive every six months after the order is made to consider whether there is a better way of achieving permanency for the child.